 Kilmartin Castle has stood at the top of Argyll’s ancient Kilmartin Glen, surrounded by standing stones, hill forts, and burial cairns for almost 500 years.

-All of the bedrooms at Kilmartin Castle have private en-suites with rain showers.
+All of the bedrooms at Kilmartin Castle have private en-suites with walk-in rain showers.
 Some rooms have handcrafted copper baths and others their own wood-burning stove.
-An eclectic mix of antique furnishings, well-considered new, and old reclaimed materials, as well as original art pieces, create a very authentic, yet soft and welcoming castle interior.
+An eclectic mix of antique furnishings, well-considered new and old reclaimed materials, as well as original art pieces, create a very authentic, yet soft and welcoming castle interior.